pufanyi/SC2001-Example-Class-Group7/README.md

+*Note*: **Due to the recent influx of inquiries about this project, if you have any questions or suggestions for improvement, feel free to raise them by submitting an issue.
+However, before doing so, please carefully review the FAQ to ensure the issue hasn't already been addressed.**

 This is the example class project for SC2001 Algorithm Design & Analysis.
 We are Group 7 from Tutorial Group SCSA.

 ## Project Description